sl1tan/sl1tan/README.md

 I am a Python Developer from Russia.

-- I am learning Python, SQL and Flask for back-end development.
+- I am learning Python, PostgreSQL and FastAPI for back-end development.

 - Skillfully I use the terminal and git.